-Birth Plan/Preference List

-Date:

-lame:

-Reviewed with:

-Our philosophy and practices at UCSF

-We provide you and your family with the best evidence-based care, and we adhere to the following standard procedures:

-- > Explain recommended interventions including medications or breaking the bag of water around the baby before proceeding. - > Encourage movement while in labor as often as possible. - > Encourage families to create the birthing environment that they desire. - > Encourage eating and drinking in labor, unless otherwise medically indicated. - > Support women who choose to have an un-medicated birth and encourage them to bring support people to help make this possible (including doulas for those who chose doulas). - Support women who desire pain medication with 24/7 availability of anesthesia (these options are discussed upon your arrival in labor and can be modified at any time) - Do not offer routine enemas or shaving. - > Perform episiotomy rarely and only when necessary for the health of mother or baby. - > Encourage getting breastfeeding guidance from our team after the birth. - > Do not offer babies formula or sugar water without an important medical reason (or for babies who will be formula-fed). - > Encourage skin-to-skin contact as soon as the baby is born as long as baby is transitioning well. - > Routinely delay procedures and first bath to enhance bonding and promote breastfeeding. - In most cases, if you are having a vaginal birth, you will be assisted by an OB-GYN Resident and a Certified Nurse-Midwife attending.
-If any complications arise, you will be evaluated and possibly treated by the Chief Resident and OB-GYN Attending. - After birth, the baby will be treated with erythromycin eye-ointment to reduce the risk of certain eye-infections that may be transmitted at the time of birth and a vitamin K injection to reduce the risk of bleeding.
+Birth Plan/Preference List Date: Name: Reviewed with: Our philosophy and practices at UCSF We provide you and your family with the best evidence-based care, and we adhere to the following standard procedures: • Explain recommended interventions including medications or breaking the bag of water around the baby before proceeding.
+Encourage movement while in labor as often as possible.
+Encourage families to create the birthing environment that they desire.
+Encourage eating and drinking in labor, unless otherwise medically indicated.
+Support patients who choose to have an un-medicated birth and encourage them to bring support people to help make this possible (including doulas for those who chose doulas).
+Support patients who desire pain medication with 24/7 availability of anesthesia (these options are discussed upon your arrival in labor and can be modified at any time) Do not offer routine enemas or shaving.
+Perform episiotomy rarely and only when necessary for the health of patient or baby.
+Encourage getting breastfeeding guidance from our team after the birth.
+Do not offer babies formula or sugar water without an important medical reason (or for babies who will be formula-fed).
+Encourage skin-to-skin contact as soon as the baby is born as long as baby is transitioning well.
+Routinely delay procedures and first bath to enhance bonding and promote breastfeeding.
+In most cases, if you are having a vaginal birth, you will be assisted by an OB-GYN Resident and a Certified Nurse-Midwife attending.
+If any complications arise, you will be evaluated and possibly treated by the Chief Resident and OB-GYN Attending.
+After birth, the baby will be treated with erythromycin eye-ointment to reduce the risk of certain eye-infections that may be transmitted at the time of birth and a Vitamin K injection to reduce the risk of bleeding.
 These medications are recommended for all newborns.
 Please mark your preferences and bring this with you to your next prenatal appointment to discuss with your care provider.
 In addition, present a copy to the nurse upon arrival to Labor & Delivery.

-During my labor and birth.
-I p lan to have the follo owina people in th he room with me: •

-То assist with my comfort, I would prefer:
+During my labor and birth, I plan to have the following people in the room with me: To assist with my comfort, I would prefer: [] Alternative pain relief options (such as breathing, massage, hydrotherapy, position changes, music, tens unit or essential oils).

-[] Alternative pain relief options (such as breathing, massage, hydrotherapy, position changes).
+[] Alternative pain relief options (such as breathing, massage, hydrotherapy, position changes, music, tens unit or essential oils).

 [] I will ask for medication if needed.

 [] To hear about my medication options if you see that I am having difficulty coping with labor.

-[] To try IV narcotics
+[] To try IV opioids like Fentanyl

 [] To try Nitrous Oxide

 [] An epidural (regional anesthesia)